 All trusts (both onshore and offshore) will have to report if there is a “UK tax consequence”, being where the trustees have a liability to UK tax.
 This will usually be where a UK trust tax return must be filed, but it also applies to inheritance tax and stamp duty on land and shares.

 Bare trusts and interest in possession trusts where all income is mandated to the beneficiaries escape the reporting requirement as the trustees do not have a liability to UK tax.
-However, HMRC have confirmed to us that charitable trusts and pension funds fall within the rules as they are governed by trust deeds.
+However, HMRC have confirmed to us that charitable trusts and pension funds fall within the rules as they are governed by trust deeds, insofar as the trustees are liable to tax.

 What needs to be reported?